US Election Odds - The most comprehensive U.S. election odds tracker on the web

 Mayoral races

-Polymarket runs continuous markets on where President Trump's approval rating will land throughout 2026.
+Polymarket runs continuous markets on where President Trump's approval rating will land throughout 2026 as well as dozens of other prop bets.
 Below: the live odds on how high or low his rating will go this year, plus other Trump-related markets traders are watching closely.
+We have recently built and entire page dedicated to all of the Trump prediction markets and betting odds.
+There you will find every single Trump market that is available for you to bet on with live odds.
+If you do not see the Trump odds on our page then they are probably shut down or closed.

 A prediction market is a financial exchange where people buy and sell contracts based on the outcome of a future event.
 The price of each contract - which always sits between 0 and 100 cents - represents the market's collective belief about the probability that the event will occur.
 If "Gavin Newsom wins the 2028 presidential election" is trading at 18 cents on Polymarket, the market is saying there's an 18% chance Newsom wins.
 When the event resolves, contracts pay out a dollar each if you bet correctly, or zero if you bet wrong.